zhiyand/state/README.md

 **Perform transitions**

-To perform a transition on a state machine, simply call a function with name of the transition.
+To perform a transition on a state machine, simply call a function with the name of the transition you specified in the `machine spec`.
 For example:

 ``` php
 $order->state->pay();
 ```

-This will perform the `pay` transition on the state machine we created just now.
+This will perform the `pay` transition and bring the state of the machine from `placed` to `payed`.

 Parameters can be passed as well: